NAL-i5K/genomics-workspace/sphinx_doc/dashboard.md

 a more-or-less pronounceable tag, as aid-memoir for memorable searches, if any.

-Search records are saved to the DB in the code that handles the POST request (views.py) the server receives when it the user clicks 'search.'
-It calls the function save_history().
+Search records are saved to the DB in the code that handles the POST request (*views.py*) the server receives when it the user clicks 'search.'
+It calls the function *save_history()*.

-The dashboard history mechanism starts by selecting an application in the history navigation bar of the dashboard.
+The dashboard history mechanism starts by selecting an application in the history navigation bar.

-Main file is dashboard/views.py.
+Main file is *dashboard/views.py*.

 It uses bootstrap accordion widget to create a historical list of searches, from searches stored in the history database for that app.

 The list shows just the search header with the date and tag an perhaps other data useful to describe the search, like the program.

 Clicking this header expands the search to reveal the search fields.
 This front-end function is wanting and needs to be reviewed and completed.

 Each search offers three buttons: